yclas/guides/docs/Technical-backup-your-classified-site.md

 It really depends on the way you have backed up your data.
 If it was done in the panel of you hosting, check with them on how to restore it.

-NOTE: Be sure you have a functional backup before restoring!
+NOTE: Be sure you have a functional backup before restoring.

 ### 1. Restoring Files